-So, if you want to know if you are up for a reward next, check if the last time since, you made a transaction is been a while.
+So, if you want to know if you are up for a reward next you made a transaction is been a while.
 Transacting on consecutive days is likely to result in zero rewards.

 The red row was removed to maintain consistency in the type of data.
 Indeed, the trend is fairly apparent.

 Your cumulative reward(CumR) is a strong function of cumulative transaction value (CumTV).

 This trend is a lot stronger, it will be interesting to know if the trend slope is the same for every user or is adaptive as usage matures.

 How has other’s experience been, one strong caveat has been the fact that I’m still a new user and thereby my current rewards pattern might not be the same as that of a more mature user?